pinobatch/240p-test-mini/gameboy/README.md

 Fortunately, the graphics for several tests are smaller than on a 240p platform, which makes the menu, Linearity, Sharpness, Drop Shadow, and Scroll Test smaller.
 I managed to make some tests' help text more concise.
-In addition, several tests do not apply at all to a monochrome Game Boy, allowing leaving out their help and graphics.

-* PLUGE, Color Bars, SMPTE Color Bars, Color Bars w/ Gray Ref, Color Bleed Check, Mode 7: Omitted because they don't apply
+Easily readable VRAM helps, as does the LR35902 CPU's better code density for anything that doesn't use structs or parallel arrays.

-* 100 IRE: Subsumed into Motion blur
+* 100 IRE: Extended into Motion blur.
 * Linearity: Only one pixel aspect ratio (square) instead of 2 (NTSC and PAL), and square pixels allow calculating the grid at runtime.
-* White & RGB Screen: No custom color control
-* Sound Test: No "Crowd" because GB doesn't support PCM
+* Sound Test: No "Crowd" because GB PCM is limited to 4 bits.
-* Alternate 240p/480i: SGB and GB Player offer no access to the underlying systems' interlace modes except through SGB JUMP
+* Alternate 240p/480i: SGB and GB Player offer no control over the host systems' interlace modes except through SGB JUMP.

-Super Game Boy and Game Boy Color enhancements are currently omitted due to lack of ROM space and more importantly lack of time.
+Though Game Boy Color enhancements just barely fit into 32 KiB, Super Game Boy enhancements are omitted due to lack of ROM space and more importantly lack of time.

 [cartridges sold by Catskull]: https://catskullelectronics.com/32kcart